 Discover more from Being Indian and Christian

 That’s it for this edition, folks!
-Once again, wishing you a joyful and merry week ahead, and a Christ-filled 2023!
+Hope you have a wonderful week ahead!

 P.S.
 Do feel free to write to me!
 I would love feedback on how these newsletters can better serve you.
 Just hit reply to this email and start typing.
 Thanks again!